michaelbromley/ngx-pagination/README.md

 npm install ng2-pagination --save
 ```

-### Angular 2 Version
+### Angular Version

 This library is built to work with **Angular 2.0.0+**, and support ahead-of-time compilation.
-If you need to support a previous version of Angular 2 for now, please see the changelog for advice on which version to use.
+If you need to support a pre-release version of Angular for now, please see the changelog for advice on which version to use.

 ### CommonJS